 - 25. Iron Horse Review

 - What to Look for Before Submitting Your Poetry

 As you peruse the website links listed below, there are a few things you should know about submitting poetry for pay and publication.
 First, many literary publications only accept poems that haven’t been previously published.
 If they only accept non-published work, it will say that on their submissions guidelines page.

-Second, it can take awhile for poetry submissions to be reviewed, and accepted or rejected.
-It’s not uncommon to have to wait weeks or even months to hear back regarding your poetry submissions.
+Second, it can take a while for poetry submissions to be reviewed, and accepted or rejected.
+It’s not uncommon to have to wait for weeks or even months to hear back regarding your poetry submissions.
 Near the end of the article, we share more information about how to submit poems in a way that will increase your chances of getting published and paid.

 Although it’s not a quick process, you may be able to begin to make a regular income by writing poems once you understand the publication process.